230V and 240V Continues Dual Element 9kW Electric Water Heater Thermostat Wiring

 - 50A x 240V x 0.8 = 9600 Watts.

-Its mean the system can safely handle a load of up to 9.6kW where our heater wattage are 9kW.
+It means the system can safely handle a load of up to 9.6kW where our heater wattage is 9kW.

 Note: Red color illustrates the Line or Phase wire and Black color shows the Neutral Wire in the above figures.
 You may follow your regional wiring color codes i.e. IEC or NEC.